Guidogl/lrt-live/README.md

 # lrt-live

-This is a technical challange for IBM intership
+This is a technical challenge for IBM intership.